-om graduated from Harvard Law School in 2013 and joined Margolin & Lawrence in 2014.
-He runs the San Francisco office, which he opened in February 2015 with Allison & Raza.
-In that time, he has represented clients in over one hundred criminal cases in twenty-seven different counties, ranging from Humboldt to San Diego.
+om runs the Margolin & Lawrnece San Francisco office, where he specializes in trademark registration, litigation, and IP issues.
+Tom graduated from Harvard Law School in 2013 and joined Margolin & Lawrence in 2014.
+He has represented clients in over one hundred criminal cases in twenty-seven different counties, ranging from Humboldt to San Diego.
 He has completed three felony jury trials and successfully won dismissals at Preliminary, 1538.5, and 995 hearings.
 As M&L’s go-to “writer,” Tom currently handles all of our writ and appellate cases in federal, state, and out-of-state proceedings.

 In his free time, Tom chairs the Marijuana Lifer Project, providing assistance to inmates sentenced to life in prison for marijuana-related crimes.
 He also mentors Berkeley Law students for the Prisoner Advocacy Network and contributes columns for the California Prison Focus Newsletter’s Legislative Updates section.